Architecture in Porto: 5 Contemporary Buildings You Should See

 A stunning restaurant, that unfortunately I didn’t manage to see for myself.
 Though I wanted to include it because along with the Serralves Museum, it’s one of Álvaro Siza’s most famous works in Porto, located north of the city in Leça da Palmeira.

-It has the uniqueness of being built on the rocks of the Atlantic Ocean, in constant challenge to the maritime elements.
-If you’re heading to Porto for a special occasion or simply want to treat yourself to a gastronomic experience, this place has got it covered.
+Built on the rocks of the Atlantic Ocean, in constant challenge to the maritime elements, this restaurant has views to die for.
+If you’re heading to Porto for a special occasion or simply want to treat yourself to a gastronomic experience, this place has got that covered.

 Address: Rua da Boa Nova, 4450-705 Leça da Palmeira